Best Books for Understanding Conversion Rate Optimization

 It breaks down split testing and uses case studies to back them up.

-Dan goes through what to test, how to choose the right test for the purpose, and how to personalise the experience for site visitors.
+Dan goes through what to test, how to choose the right test for the purpose, and how to personalize the experience for site visitors.

 A must for anyone looking to get started with split testing software, or looking to take their website to the next level, no matter your technical expertise.